 Meanwhile there is a new push from the newly formed Government on cleaning of rivers and water conservation.
 Cleanathon was organized by National Mission for Clean Ganga on 28th of June 2019 on all 8 ghats of Delhi stretch of river Yamuna.
 Attending Cleanathon, Hon'ble Minister of Jal Shakti, Shri Gajendra Singh Shekhawat said 'Government could only be a catalyst, but to realise the dream and vision of Prime Minister- "Aviral Dhara", "Nirmal Dhara" and "Swachh Kinara", the Cleanathon project should truly become a mass movement.'
 Hon'ble Prime Minister of India, Shri Narendra Modi, also insisted on JanShakti4JalShakti acknowledging the power of involving people into water conservation movement.

 Taking it forward, TREE Craze Foundation initiated 'Meri Yamuna Mere Ghat' program at Kalindi Kunj Ghat on 21st July 2019.
 The objective of the program is to anchor a mass movement, hoping for a day where all stakeholders work together selflessly for rejuvenation of rivers and restoration of Ghats.
-Since 21st July 2019, TREE Craze Foundation has been visiting the Kalindi Kunj Ghat every Sunday, setting a different theme every week and involving people from all walks and spheres.
+Since 21st July 2019, TREE Craze Foundation has conducted 21 clean-up drives, involving people from all walks and spheres.